Homelessness: Be Part of the Solution

 If you witness a medical emergency or see illegal behavior, please call 9-1-1 to report it.
 The City has other resources for less emergent situations including the Community Paramedic, and the Homeless Outreach Team (HOT).

 The HOT team, operated by the Whatcom Homeless Service Center, offers outreach services to persons experiencing homelessness and can be reached at 360-312-3717.
-HOT hours are Monday and Friday from 7:00 AM to 5:00 PM, and Tuesday through Thursday from 7:00 AM to 8:00 PM.
+HOT hours are Monday-Friday from 7:00 AM to 5:00 PM.
 Calls outside of this time will be responded to the following business day.
 A Crisis Prevention and Intervention Team is also available to support those experiencing a mental health crisis and can be reached at 360-752-4545.